zvodd/rutorrent-webseed-download-plugin/readme.md

 Clients known to get good speeds are Deluge 2, [Aria2](https://aria2.github.io/), [uGet](http://ugetdm.com) with Aira2 backend, and also Free Download Manager for Windows.

 **Configuration requires ruTorrent's downloads folder to be served over http.**  e.g. accessable by URL like `http://seedbox.example.com/downloads`
 However, the URL path does not need to be indexable (list folder contents).
+See [zvodd/webseeder](https://github.com/zvodd/webseeder) project for a stand alone http(s) server that can fulfill this requirement (necessitates custom ports.)

 ### Install